There are many different types of counselling. Find the one that you feel is best for you.

 Cognitive Behavioural Therapy (CBT)

 You may hear the terms cognitive therapy or Cognitive Behavioural Therapy (CBT).
 CBT aims to help you change how you respond to situations or emotions.

-Cognitive describes the mental process that people use to remember, reason, understand, problem solve, and judge things.
+Cognitive describes the mental process that people use, such as to:

 Behaviour describes your actions or reactions to something.

-This type of therapy helps you to understand how your thought patterns may be making you feel depressed or scared.
+This therapy helps you understand how your thought patterns may make you feel depressed or scared.
 It also teaches you how to calm your body and mind.
 This helps you to control your feelings more, think more clearly, and generally feel better about things.

 CBT is often used to help people overcome: